 Civil Litigation Involving Fraud, Conversion, Breach Of Fiduciary Duty & Breach Of Contract

 The litigation attorneys of Gibson Law Partners, LLC, in Lafayette have extensive knowledge in civil and commercial litigation resulting from fraud, conversion, and breaches of contracts and fiduciary responsibilities.
-Our lawyers have more than 100 years of combined experience representing clients who are both plaintiffs and defendants in these cases.
+Our lawyers have more than over 173 years of combined experience representing clients who are both plaintiffs and defendants in these cases.

 We work with businesses of all sizes throughout Louisiana and have the resources to provide national representation.